chatmail/relay/doc/source/overview.rst

 cmdeploy/src/cmdeploy/deployer.py.
 Each object provides implementation methods for the three stages -- install, configure, and activate.
-The top-level procedure in ``deploy_chatmail()`` calls these methods for all the deployer objects, first calling all the install methods, then the configure methods, then the activate methods.
+The top-level procedure in ``deploy_chatmail()`` calls these methods for all the deployer objects, via the ``Deployment.perform_stages()`` method, also defined in deployer.py.
+This first calls all the install methods, then the configure methods, then the activate methods.

-The base class also implements support for a CMDEPLOY_STAGES environment variable, which allows limiting the process to specific stages.
+The ``Deployment`` class also implements support for a CMDEPLOY_STAGES environment variable, which allows limiting the process to specific stages.
 Note that some deployers are stateful between the stages (this is one reason why they are implemented as objects), and that